ajaykonda981/LibraryTraining/README.md

 # LibraryTraining

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23 and JSon Server no need to take rest api explicitly , It just give a detailed crud operataion and lazyloading which making industry standard level.

+To start jsonserver using following command json-server --watch db.json

 ## Development server